• Log In

 Two Recent University of Arizona Studies

 • The transformation of rich Sonoran Desert upland habitat of 15-20 plant species into an impoverished landscape containing only two to five species.
-The longer Buffelgrass remains on a site, the more species richness and diversity decline.
+The longer Buffelgrass remains on a site, the more species richness and variety declines.

 • The rate at which Catalina Mountains Buffelgrass is spreading.
 Doubles in acreage every 2.26-7.04 years.